Like a Virgin (album): Singles

 Madonna performing title track "Like a Virgin" on the Rebel Heart Tour (2015–2016).
 The song became her first number-one single on the Billboard Hot 100.

-In the United States, title track "Like a Virgin" was released as lead single on October 31, 1984.
+In the United States, the title track, "Like a Virgin," was released as the lead single on October 31, 1984.
 In most European countries, it was issued on November 11.
 Upon release, it received generally positive reviews from critics, who singled out Madonna's vocals and deemed it her first signature song.
-Additionally, it became her first number-one hit on the Billboard Hot 100.
+Additionally, it became her first number-one single on the Billboard Hot 100.
 The accompanying music video was directed by Mary Lambert, and shows the singer sailing down the canals of Venice in a gondola, and roaming around a castle in a white wedding dress.

 Second single "Material Girl" was first released in the US on November 30, whereas in Europe it was published on February 18, 1985.
-AllMusic's Stephen Thomas Erlewine said it's one of the songs that made Madonna an icon, along with "Like a Virgin".
-Commercially, it was successful, reaching the Hot 100's second spot, and the third spot of the UK Singles Chart.
+AllMusic's Stephen Thomas Erlewine deemed it one of the songs that made Madonna an icon, along with "Like a Virgin".
+Commercially, it was successful, reaching number two on the Hot 100, and number three on the UK Singles Chart.
 The music video, also directed by Lambert, is a homage to Marilyn Monroe's performance of "Diamonds Are a Girl's Best Friend" from the 1953 film Gentlemen Prefer Blondes.

 "Angel" was released as the third single on April 10, 1985.
 It received generally mixed reviews from critics, with some calling it a "classic" and others deeming it sub-par compared to the singer's previous works.
 "Angel" became Madonna's fifth consecutive top-five single on the Hot 100.
 "Into the Groove" was released in the UK on July 15.
-It wasn't given a release in the US, instead it was issued as B-side to the 12-inch maxi-single of "Angel", thus was ineligible to enter the Billboard Hot 100.
-"Angel"/"Into the Groove" reached the first spot of the Dance Club Songs chart.
+It was not released in the US; instead, it was issued as B-side to the 12-inch maxi-single of "Angel", and was therefore ineligible to enter the Billboard Hot 100.
+"Angel"/"Into the Groove" reached number one on the Dance Club Songs chart.
 Billboard readers voted "Into the Groove" the best dance single from the 1980s decade.

 Final single "Dress You Up" was released on July 24, 1985.
-Critics reacted positively towards the track, referring to it as irresistible.
+Critics reacted positively toward the track, referring to it as irresistible.
 Despite positive feedback, "Dress You Up" was added to the Parents Music Resource Center's "Filthy Fifteen" list due to perceived sexual innuendo in its lyrics.
-It fared well commercially, reaching the fifth spot on both the Hot 100 and the UK Singles Chart.
+It fared well commercially, reaching number five on both the Hot 100 and the UK Singles Chart.
 A promotional two-sided 7-inch single of "Love Don't Live Here Anymore" and "Over and Over" was released in Japan in March 1986.